CodeCaster28/Unity-Board-Game/README.md

 **To Do**

 * Tutorials!
-* Save removing field
+* Safe removing field
-* Fix empty link (null or mising) to any other node results in game crash
+* Fix empty link (null or mising) to any other node resulting in game crash
 * Remember path unreached in previous turn
 * Possibility to cancel movement
 * Dice throw